Brockhurst: Historic Georgian House in Guernsey (c.1740)

 Brockhurst exemplifies the refined Georgian architectural style with its symmetrical classical facade, elegant sash windows, and sturdy granite walls.
 The house features the characteristic proportions and classical detailing that define 18th-century British architecture, making it one of Guernsey's finest examples of Georgian design.

-Originally designed to take advantage of its elevated position in St Peter Port, Brockhurst enjoyed panoramic eastward views over town and sea, a feature that was much admired when the house was first built and remains one of its most distinctive characteristics among Guernsey's historic properties.
+Originally designed to take advantage of its elevated position in St Peter Port, Brockhurst enjoyed panoramic eastward views over the town and sea, much admired when the house was first built and remains one of its most distinctive characteristics among Guernsey's historic properties.
+Today only two of the original homes face East along the Grange, whilst others face the road.

 Brockhurst Guernsey: Notable Residents